History of Poznań: In the Prussian Partition for the second time (1815–1918)

 In the 1830s the idea was raised of building a railway to Frankfurt an der Oder (which was already connected to Berlin).
 However the Prussian authorities feared that this might be exploited by Russia in case of war; they were also dissatisfied that the project was being promoted by the Polish-dominated provincial parliament.
 Approval for a railway was finally given in 1846, but running north to Stargard, and the concession was given to a Prussian company.
 The railway opened on 10 August 1848.
 The station was in Jeżyce (on the site now occupied by the zoo and the adjacent tram depot).
 It later gained connections to Breslau (today Wrocław) (1856), Berlin (1870), Inowrocław and Bromberg (today Bydgoszcz) (1872), and Upper Silesia (1875).
 The station on its present site, south-west of the city centre, was built in 1879.
 A direct line to Warsaw would not be opened until 1921.

 Polish sentiment against the partitioning powers led to two insurrections, each known as a "Greater Poland Uprising" (powstanie wielkopolskie).
 The 1846 uprising was easily defeated, the insurgents being tried in Berlin the following year.
 The 1848 uprising initially enjoyed greater success, as it was supported by the German National Assembly which had come into being through the Spring of Nations revolutions, being seen as a force against possible Russian intervention.
 However this support was lost when the insurrection was seen to be directed against Germans in the region, and this uprising too was ultimately unsuccessful.
+The Polish National Committee was founded and based in the city.
 Following these events the Duchy lost its residual autonomy, being "degraded" to the Province of Posen (Provinz Posen), although the Prussian kings continued to use the title Grand Duke of Posen.
 With Prussia, the province became part of the united German Empire in 1871.

+Polish national poet Juliusz Słowacki stayed in Poznań from 11 April to 9 May 1848, when he departed to Wrocław.
+Słowacki first met Karol Libelt in Poznań.
+The first obituary of Fryderyk Chopin, by poet Cyprian Norwid, and the composer's first biography, by Marceli Szulc, were published in Poznań in 1849 and 1873, respectively.